bloomreach-forge/settings-management/src/site/markdown/adding-features.md

 # Adding a panel for your custom features

+Adding or extending the configuration panels with your own Hippo CMS plugin configuration is quite easy.
-Adding a new feature consists of three different steps:
+It basically consists of three steps:

 * Create a Wicket Model wrapping the JCR node that contains the configuration
-* Create a Wicket Panel for displaying the fields in the
+* Create a Wicket Panel for displaying the fields in the settings management panel
 * Adding the new panel to one of the existing categories (or to a new category)

 ##Creating a Wicket Model